 Domestic violence affects people from all religions, cultures, socioeconomic levels, and ethnic groups.
 Victims can be of any age, gender, marital status, or sexual orientation.

 Most people associate women as domestic violence victims and men as perpetrators.
 But victims can be men, elderly individuals, or children.

 Women are the victims most affected by domestic violence, with more than 1.5 million women assaulted by an intimate partner nearly every year.

-Today, you would be hard-pressed to find nearly any attribute or behavior that does not have some type of genetic association.
-Research has suggested that there are genetic associations with violence and domestic violence; however, most clinicians and the legal system typically take the viewpoint that domestic violence is a learned behavior and also a choice.
+Today, you would be hard-pressed to find nearly any attribute or behavior that does not have some genetic association.
+Research has suggested that there are genetic associations with violence and domestic violence.
+To note, most clinicians and the legal system typically take the view that domestic violence is a learned behavior and also a choice.

 Domestic violence tends to run in families.
 If your father abused your mother, the risk that you will abuse your partner is increased.
 However, this most likely represents a combination of learned behavior and possibly genetic associations.

 The driving force behind nearly every instance of domestic violence is that the perpetrator is attempting to control and gain power over their victim.

 It is well-known that domestic violence cases are often associated with alcohol or drug use.

 On days when there is heavy drug or alcohol use, physical violence is 11 times more likely among batterers and their victims.
 Over 20 percent of male abusers report using drugs or alcohol prior to their most recent violent acts.
 Victims often report that the perpetrator had been consuming drugs or alcohol.

 The drug that is most commonly associated with domestic violence is alcohol.
 There has been some discussion as to whether heavy drinking causes someone to be violent.
 Also, other drugs are associated with domestic violence.